Unequal Duel, 1758: HMS Monmouth vs. Foudroyant

 Though the full responsibility for the disaster had been laid on Byng, a degree of opprobrium also attached itself to his captains.
 Among these was Captain Arthur Gardiner, who had been Byng’s flag-captain, an honourable man who felt that his own honour had been compromised.
 He appears to have been especially hurt by a remark by the First Lord of the Admiralty, the formidable Lord Anson, which he reported to his friends and was to the effect that “he was one of the men who had brought disgrace on the nation.”
 For a man like Gardiner, it was essential to demonstrate, at whatever cost to himself, that he was not the man Anson had judged him to be.

-Soon after Byng’s death, Gardiner was sent back to the Mediterranean in command of the 64-gun HMS Monmouth, as part of Admiral Henry Osborne’s squadron In early 1758 this force had succeeded in driving a French fleet of fifteen ships into the Spanish port of Cartagena and keeping them blockaded there.
+In early 1758 Admiral Osborne’s force had succeeded in driving a French fleet of fifteen ships into the Spanish port of Cartagena and keeping them blockaded there.
 This fleet had been en-route to Louisbourg, the great French fortress on Cape Breton Island, with reinforcements.
 On February 28th a French relieving force of three ships-of-the-line, carrying the Governor of “New France” (French Canada) and under the naval command of Admiral Gallifoniere.
 This officer also spotted the British force and, realising that it was larger, decided to retreat.
 Osborne responded by ordering a general chase, directing Gardiner in HMS Monmouth, and two other ships, the Hampton Court and the Swiftsure, to engage Gallifoniere’s flagship, the Foudroyant.
 The latter was one of the most powerful vessels afloat, her eighty guns consisting of thirty 42-pounders – enormous weapons for the time – as well as thirty-two 24-pounders and eighteen 12-pounders.
 With a crew of 470, a French privateer previously captured by HMS Monmouth had said of the Foudroyant that “She would fight today, tomorrow, and the next day, but could never be taken.”
 By contrast, HMS Monmouth was armed with sixty-four 24-pounders and had a crew of 470 and her two consorts were almost identically armed.
 Together, these three ships might have been enough to defeat the more powerful French vessel, but any one of them alone would be heavily outgunned.

 A French “64” of the period – Monmouth would have looked generally similar